A Tradition of Legal Publishing Excellence: Celebrating 225 years of Sweet & Maxwell

 We are delighted to be celebrating our 225th anniversary in 2024, a significant milestone in Sweet & Maxwell's history.
 This occasion presents an opportunity to reflect on our rich heritage and the contribution Sweet & Maxwell publications have made to the legal landscape and literature over the centuries.
 We are proud to support and promote the rule of law and enable legal professionals to work smarter and faster.

-225 years ago, Stephen Sweet and Alexander Maxwell set up their bookselling business in Bell Yard off Fleet Street, next to what is now the Royal Courts of Justice.
-They soon began publishing the market leading books which have become the bedrock of the Sweet & Maxwell Print, ProView eBook, and Westlaw Books portfolio.
+225 years ago, in 1799, Stephen Sweet set up his bookselling business on Chancery Lane and soon after, in 1800, Alexander Maxwell similarly opened a shop on Fetter Lane.
+In the early 1800s, in Bell Yard off Fleet Street (next to what is now the Royal Courts of Justice) they soon began publishing the market leading books which have become the bedrock of the Sweet & Maxwell Print, ProView eBook, and Westlaw Books portfolio.
 Covering all practice areas and across book, journal, and looseleaf formats, the portfolio developed into the comprehensive and broad-ranging list we prize today.

 Woodfall: Landlord & Tenant was first published in 1802, making it the world's oldest legal textbook in continuous publication.
 Archbold's Criminal Cases was first published in 1822, followed by The White Book in 1883, which first published as "The Annual Practice".
 Kerly on Trade Marks and Copinger on Copyright were the first books launched on Westlaw in 2000.
 ProView, the Thomson Reuters eBook platform, launched in 2012 with the White Book and Archbold the first titles to go live.
 W. Green, the Scottish Law Publisher, became part of Sweet & Maxwell in 1956 followed in 1994 by the merger of Brehon Publishing and The Round Hall Press to form Round Hall (Sweet & Maxwell) in Dublin.